mboudour/mboudour.github.io/about.md

 Moses Boudourides is in the Faculty of [Northwestern University School of Professional Studies (SPS) Data Science Program](https://sps.northwestern.edu/masters/data-science/faculty.php) and Affiliated Faculty at the [Science of Networks in Communities (SONIC) at Northwestern University](http://sonic.northwestern.edu/people/affiliated-faculty/moses-boudourides/).

-In 2021-2, starting end of August 2021, he will be visiting [Haverford College](https://www.haverford.edu/) [Department of Computer Science](https://www.haverford.edu/computer-science).
+During 2021-2, he is visiting [Haverford College](https://www.haverford.edu/) [Department of Computer Science](https://www.haverford.edu/computer-science).

 During 2019-20, he was Visiting Professor at the [New York University Abu Dhabi (NYUAD)](https://nyuad.nyu.edu/en/).
 In 2017, he retired from the [University of Patras](https://www.upatras.gr/en/) in Greece as professor of Computational and Applied Mathematics at the [Department of Mathematics](https://thalis.math.upatras.gr/~mboudour/).